New insights from digital biomarkers

 What are their applications?

-- It is inexpensive way to collect population level health data over time and introduce longitudinal data for individual consumers through passive and continuous monitoring;
+- It is an inexpensive way to collect population-level health data over time and introduce longitudinal data for individual consumers through passive and continuous monitoring.

 - It increases precision in population health management.